masc-ucsc/docs/docs/pyrope/04-variables.md

     read_state = fun(x) {
-      let f:u32:[comptime] = x // f is compile time or a error is generated ret f                    // f should be compile time constant }
+      let f:u32:[comptime] = x // f is compile time or a error is generated return f                 // f should be compile time constant }

     var foo = read_state(zz) // foo will be compile time constant